Entropy and set cardinality inequalities for partition-determined functions: Set cardinality inequalities

 In the statements and proofs that follow, we will work in the following setting: Let $X_1, X_2, \dots, X_k$ be finite sets, and $f$ be a function defined on $Q(X_1, X_2, \dots, X_k)$.
 Now let $Y \subseteq f(\bXk)$ be a given set that we wish to bound in size.
 For each $y \in Y$, we define $r(y)$ to be the smallest element of $f^{-1}(y) \subseteq \bXk$ in lexicographical order and set $R = \{r(y) : y \in Y\}$.
 Thus each $y \in Y$ has a unique ``representative preimage" $r(y)$, and $|Y|=|R|$.

-The main observation is the following somewhat surprising lemma, whose proof is more or less obvious; this is also the essence (in addition to Han's Inequality) of the proof of Theorem~1.2 in \cite{GMR07}.
+The main observation is the following somewhat surprising lemma, which requires nothing more than the elementary properties of entropy discussed above; this is also the essence (in addition to Han's Inequality) of the proof of Theorem~1.2 in \cite{GMR10}.

 \begin{lem} Let ${\bZ}$ be a random variable that chooses uniformly from the elements of $R$.
 If $f$ is partition-determined with respect to $\setS$, then \ben H\big(\Zs \mid f(\Zs)\big) = 0. \een \end{lem} \begin{proof} Since $\Zs$ takes values in $\pi_\setS(R)$, it suffices to show that the restriction of $f$ to the domain $\pi_\setS(R)$ is a one-to-one function.
 Assume, for the sake of contradiction, that there are two elements $a \neq b \in X_\setS$ such that $f(a) = f(b)$ and both $Pr(\Zs = a)$ and $Pr(\Zs = b)$ are non-zero.
 Thus there must be ``preimages" of $a,b$ with respect to $\pi_\setS$; that is, elements $A, B \in R$ such that $\pi_\setS(A) = a$ and $\pi_\setS(B) = b$.
 Furthermore, $A \neq B$ since $a \neq b$.